AI Output Validation Is the Risk Layer Every Enterprise Is Skipping

 The second is enterprise AI.
 Advise this client on their retirement options.
 Approve this insurance claim.
 Flag this transaction as potentially fraudulent.
 Generate this regulatory disclosure.
 In these cases you can’t personally review every output at scale.
 The AI is embedded in the workflow.
 The failure mode is a regulatory breach, a client harmed, a fraud undetected, or a liability you find out about only when someone else finds it first.

 The problem is that most enterprise teams I talk to are building the second category with the same architectural instincts as the first.
 They inject a system prompt.
 They call the API.
 They check if the response is non-empty.
 They ship it.
-That’s not a validation architecture.
 That’s wishful thinking with a cloud bill.

 What Actually Goes Wrong